PBorocz/raindrop-io-py/README.md

 # Raindrop-IO-py

-Python wrapper for the API to the [Raindrop.io](https://raindrop.io) Bookmark Manager as well as a simple command-line interface to perform common operations.
+Python wrapper for the API to the [Raindrop.io](https://raindrop.io) Bookmark Manager.

+Capabilities include the ability to create, update, delete both link & file-based Raindrops; create, update delete Raindrop collections, tags etc.

 ## Background

 I wanted to use an existing API for the Raindrop Bookmark Manager ([python-raindropio](https://github.com/atsuoishimoto/python-raindropio)) to perform some bulk operations through a simple command-line interface.
-However, the API available was incomplete and didn't contain any user-interface.
+However, the API was incomplete didn't seem actively supported anymore.
 Thus, this is a _fork_ and significant extension of [python-raindropio](https://github.com/atsuoishimoto/python-raindropio) (ht [Atsuo Ishimoto](https://github.com/atsuoishimoto)).

-This package includes:

--   An API providing access to the Raindrop environment.
-For instance: create, update, delete link/file-based Raindrops; create, update delete Raindrop collections, tags etc.
--   A terminal-based user-interface that both tests the API as well as providing (me) a fast, simple interface to my Raindrop collections.

 ## Status

 As the API layer is based on a fork of an existing package, it's reasonably stable.
-However, the command-line interface (CLI) is brand new (and lacks tests, i.e. "works for me!" ;-).

 ## Requirements

-Requires Python 3.10 or later (well, at least I'm developing against 3.10.9).
+Requires Python 3.10 or later (well, at least we're developing against 3.11.3).

 ## Install